MohammadKhodadad/NBML-BCI-Competition/README.md

 # NBML_EEG_CONTEST_DEEP_LEARNING

-It's a bci competition held in Iran.
+A bci competition held in Iran by National Brain Mapping Laboratory (NBML)

-a simple deep learning model is used as the classifier.
+A simple deep learning model is used as the classifier.